User Profiling Across Multiple Online Social Platform

 Due to the prevalence of online social platforms, social media is increasingly being used to influence people in various contexts, from viral marketing to disinformation campaigns.
 Social disinformation campaigns are especially damaging and can exist in various forms such as hoaxes, propaganda, fake news, etc. This project aims to analyze the disinformation campaigns in social media and develop algorithms that (a) detect disinformation campaigns and (b) track the sources that propagate disinformation.
 This project is funded by Temasek Laboratories.

 Social Natural Langauge Generation

 Natural language generation (NLG) is the task of generating text with the goal of appearing indistinguishable from human-written text, and it is one of the long-term goals of AI research.
 NLG has a wide range of applications, including text summarization, text simplification, paraphrase, automated dialogue (e.g., chatbots), etc. In this project, we explore the sociolinguistic aspects of text generation.
-For instance, we design algorithms that can modify the communication styles of generated text to different social settings.
-For a further look at the related works in this field, please refer to our survey, Text Style Transfer: A Review and Experimental Evaluation (Under review by ACM CSUR).
+For instance, we design algorithms that can modify the communication styles of generated text in different social settings.
+For a further look at the related works in this field, please refer to our survey, Text Style Transfer: A Review and Experimental Evaluation.
 Preliminary research in this area is funded by Living Sky Technologies.